Rebuild Wheel Cylinders

 Brake Fluid

 A fresh-rebuilt wheel cylinder with a smooth bore should last as long as the original one did.
 But remember, similar to engine oil being changed, brake fluid also needs to be changed (much less often).
-A look in any owner's manual shows manufacturers' recommended maintenance of replacing brake fluid.
+Listed in every car's owners manual shows recommended brake fluid replacement intervals.

 Read: Best Brake Fluid For Classic Cars